Our Team

 trainer and owner

-Christine Good, started her career as an animal trainer in 2005 at a wildlife center.
-There she used clicker training to teach raccoons to patiently wait on their stations for food rather than climbing up on the keeper’s legs.
+Christine Good, started her career as an animal trainer in 2005 at a wildlife center with raccoons.
 She became hooked on dog training when she used the clicker working with her reactive dog Marvin who needed her to step up her game.
-Today, Christine shares her home with her family and her pitbull Willy who she adopted from City Dogs Cleveland and she calls “the easiest dog ever”.
+Today, Christine shares her home with her human family and her pitbull Willy who she adopted from City Dogs Cleveland and she calls “the easiest dog ever”.

 Christine is a registered veterinary technician (RVT) with over 16 years of experience in the veterinary field.
 She became a Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA) in 2012.
+Since then she completed countless hours of continuing education including Michael Shikashio’s Aggression in Dogs Mastercourse.
 Through her work in veterinary hospitals she had a long-standing professional relationship with Cold Nose Companions and finally joined the team.
 After Cold Nose Companions’ founder Carol Peter retired in 2021, Christine assumed leadership.

-Having kids herself, she enjoys working with young families to prevent miscommunication and strengthen the human-animal bond.
-She also enjoys the challenge of working with reactive dogs and as a veterinary technician, Christine also loves helping dogs rebuild trust for veterinary care.
+Having kids herself, she adores working with young families to prevent miscommunication and strengthen the human-animal bond.
+She also enjoys the challenge of working with reactive and challenging dogs and as a veterinary technician, Christine loves helping dogs rebuild trust for veterinary care.

 Holly Krueger